dj5301/p8105_hw6_dj2763/HW-6.md

 model consistently explains around 94% of the variation in tmax across bootstrap resamples.

-The bootstrap distribution of Beta ratio is right-skewed, with most values falling between roughly −275 and −150, consistent with the histogram.
+The bootstrap distribution of Beta ratio is right-skewed, reflecting the heavy influence of small denominator (β₂) values. with most values falling between roughly −275 and −150, consistent with the histogram.
 Based on the 2.5th and 97.5th percentiles, the 95% bootstrap confidence interval for beta ratio is (-277.9, -125.2), or approximately (−277.9, −125.2).
 This interval is strictly negative, suggesting that the estimated coefficients for tmin and prcp consistently have opposite signs and that the relative magnitude between these effects is stable across bootstrap samples.

 # P3

+This model is motivated by biological plausibility: prenatal maternal characteristics (BMI, smoking, weight gain, age) and gestational age are known determinants of birthweight, whereas measurements taken at birth (length/head) are excluded as they do not represent prenatal exposures.

 1. Load & clean data